Mental Health Facilities Cameron County, TX

 Valley Coastal Bend Healthcare System Harlingen Healthcare Center

 Valley Coastal Bend Healthcare System Harlingen Healthcare Center is a mental health clinic in Cameron County, TX, located at 2601 Veterans Drive, 78550.
 Valley Coastal Bend Healthcare System Harlingen Healthcare Center provides outpatient treatment and telemedicine/telehealth.
-Valley Coastal Bend Healthcare System Harlingen Healthcare Center offers trauma therapy, individual psychotherapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-Valley Coastal Bend Healthcare System Harlingen Healthcare Center also supports LGBT, people with traumatic brain injury and veterans.
-Additional services offered at Valley Coastal Bend Healthcare System Harlingen Healthcare Center include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.
+Valley Coastal Bend Healthcare System Harlingen Healthcare Center offers psychotropic medication, dialectical behavior therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
+Valley Coastal Bend Healthcare System Harlingen Healthcare Center also supports clients referred from the court/judicial system, people with PTSD and veterans.
+Additional services offered at Valley Coastal Bend Healthcare System Harlingen Healthcare Center include court-ordered outpatient treatment, case management and chronic disease/illness management.

 Learn More